-The First Aider will evaluate whether or not the child should be taken to rest in the Medical Room, or in a severe case, to hospital.
+The First Aider will evaluate whether or not the child should be sent home, or in a severe case, to hospital.

 Parents should be notified by phone by the School Office, requested to collect the child from school if appropriate or advised of procedure taken.